LaxmiThamishetty/LaxmiThamishetty_Javascript_1/README.md

 # LaxmiThamishetty_Javascript_1

-If username and password is given not empty.Then we will go to another page.
+If email and password is given not empty.Then we will go to another page.